mynodebtc/mynode_docs/docs/lightning/thunderhub.md

 ## ThunderHub on myNode

-ThunderHub is already configured with default environment variables and connected to the lightning wallet, but it is disabled by default.
+ThunderHub is already configured with default environment variables and connected to the Lightning wallet, but it is disabled by default.
 To enable it, open the myNode homepage and find the tile with the ThunderHub logo under Beta Apps (like the left image below).
 <center>
   <figure>
     <img src="/images/lightning/ThunderHub/disabled.png" alt="" style="width: 125px">